-9. The Leftovers (Sunday, June 29, at 10 p.m. on HBO)
+The Leftovers (Sunday, June 29, at 10 p.m. on HBO)

 Lost's Damon Lindelof, HBO's highly anticipated new drama The Leftovers charts what happens to a small suburban community in the wake of a global Rapture, when half the world's population simply disappears in the blink of an eye.
 Justin Theroux plays a local chief of police who attempts to create order in a chaotic new world; the rest of the sprawling cast includes Amy Brenneman, Christopher Eccleston, Liv Tyler, Charlie Carver, Max Carver, Carrie Coon, Ann Dowd, Michael Gaston, Emily Meade, Annie Q, Margaret Qualley, Amanda Warren, and Chris Zylka.

 Under the Dome (Monday, June 30, at 10 p.m. on CBS)

 The ongoing adaptation of Stephen King's novel of the same name, from executive producers Neal Baer and Brian K. Vaughan, had more than a few loopy charms in its uneven first season, as the inhabitants of Chester's Mill struggled to survive after a massive dome of unknown origin plonked itself down over the town.
 Murder, butterflies, cryptic messages from ghosts (?), monarchs, mini-domes, and bloody visions soon followed in its wake.
 I'm curious to see if the second season of

-11. The Strain (July TBA on FX)
+The Strain (July TBA on FX)

 House of Cards star Corey Stoll looked like with hair, you're in for a surprise, which Guillermo del Toro's The Strain has in spooky abundance.
 Stoll plays a beleaguered CDC official whose team is investigating an odd viral outbreak that points toward "an ancient and evil strain of vampirism."
 But this isn't a modern-day Dracula — there are no kitschy trappings, only a truly horrific and gory high-stakes battle between humanity and the undead in Manhattan...and some of the most intense and disturbing scenes ever on television.
 Not for the faint of heart, The Strain — which is executive produced by Lost's Carlton Cuse — also decidedly does not make for appropriate dinner viewing.
 You've been warned!

 Extant (Wednesday, July 9, at 9 p.m. on CBS)

 Steven Spielberg executive produces this Halle Berry-led thriller — presented as yet another limited-series event — about Molly Woods, a female astronaut (Berry) who returns home after 13 months in outer space and attempts to reconnect with her family.
 The only catch: She may have brought something back with her, a passenger of the unwitting space explorer whose presence may forever alter human existence.
 Just what is Molly pregnant with?
 How was she impregnated?
 And what inexplicable thing did Molly see in space that could unlock these mysteries?
 The 13-episode series also stars Goran Visnjic, Camryn Manheim, Michael O'Neill, Hiroyuki Sanada, Pierce Gagnon, and Grace Gummer.

 Masters of Sex (Sunday, July 13, at 10 p.m. on Showtime)

 Masters of Sex returns for another look into the inner workings of sexuality.
 As researchers William Masters and Virginia Johnson, Michael Sheen and Lizzy Caplan anchor a show that examines what truly makes us human at a very different time in American society.
 Knowing that the duo eventually marry in real life only makes the frisson between the two that much more fraught and powerful.
 The show's extraordinary ensemble cast — which includes Caitlin Fitzgerald, Nick D’Agosto, Teddy Sears, Beau Bridges, and Allison Janney — fill out a striking tableau of desire, both thwarted and realized.

 The Killing (Full season available Friday, Aug.
 1, on Netflix)

 The Killing, which has miraculously managed to survive not one, but two cancellations.
 Based on the stunning Danish mystery drama Forbrydelsen, The Killing will wrap up its narrative with a six-episode final season, this time on Netflix.
 The Season 3 finale saw Detective Linden (Mireille Enos) shoot and kill her former lover/boss (Elias Koteas) after it was revealed he had been brutally murdering homeless teens in a string of killings that linked back to a previous case Linden had worked on.
 Just what will the end mean for Linden and Holder (Joel Kinnaman), and how similarly will it play out to the conclusion of the Danish original?
 Find out this summer.

 Breathless (Sunday, Aug.
 24, at 9 p.m. on PBS)

-Former Smash star Jack Davenport anchors this period drama, set in 1961 London, as a gifted surgeon hoping to make a difference in the lives of his female patients.
+Smash star Jack Davenport anchors this period drama, set in 1961 London, as a gifted surgeon hoping to make a difference in the lives of his female patients.
 The stylish series also stars Zoe Boyle, Joanna Page, Sarah Parish, and Iain Glen.
 Just don't get too attached: ITV opted not to commission a second season, which means that this six-episode season is all the Breathless you're ever going to get.
 (Check your local listings for details.)
 TV and Movies